EMPOWERING SCIENTIST MOTHERS TO LEAD AUTHENTICALLY, CONNECT DEEPLY, AND FIND ALIGNMENT

 I GET IT.

-As a current NIH-funded principal investigator at an R1 university and mother to two daughters under the age of four, I get it.
+As a current NIH-funded Associate Professor at an R1 university and Mother to two daughters under the age of five, I get it.
 The constant feeling of overwhelm.
 Sprinting through each day to what feels like no end point.
 Constantly being jolted between the years-in-the-future strategic thinking to the in-the-moment joys and struggles of being a mom.
 Rarely (never?) afforded the luxury of slowing down, being unavailable, or filling our own cup.
 While I am right there with you, I also know it can be better.

 LET’S MAKE IT BETTER TOGETHER.